-Item Field Range Access Description MISC MENU AUTO, -bus#:01, bus#:24 Default = AUTO SEC LTD USER INST ADV ADDRESS The tN4 bus address of this thermostat.
+Item Field Range Access Description MISG NLIM IEV , 1 to 24 ADV NUMBER OF DEVICES SECTION U Number of tN4 devices connected to this tN4 bus.
+Note: This item is only available when the thermostat is connected to a tN4 bus.
+MISC MENU MISO FILITESS AUTO, -bus#:01, bus#:24 Default = AUTO SEC LTD USER INST ADV ADDRESS SECTION V The tN4 bus address of this thermostat.
 Auto allows the tN4 system to automatically assign an address to the thermostat.
 To manually set the address, use the Up or Down buttons while in the ADV or INST access level.
 Note: This item is only available when the thermostat is connected to a tN4 bus.
-544, Software Version SEC LTD USER INST ADV TYPE Product number of this thermostat.
+545, Software Version SEC LTD USER INST ADV TYPE Product number of this thermostat.
 Hold the Up button to view the software version.

-→ After the last item, the control returns to the first item in the menu.
+After the last item, the control returns to the first item in the menu.